Luann by Greg Evans and Karen Evans for July 05, 2015

 19. Johannesburg 2008 016

-JoanHelen almost 9 years ago
+JoanHelen over 9 years ago

 I think the main problem is that children are not encouraged to read from an early age.
 They spend too much time watching TV.
 If the TV was switched off for a specific period every day and the whole family read more and sat around the dinner table discussing points of interest adults and children would benefit.
 It’s very easy to blame the education system but education begins in the home.